CS425-Assignments/Assignment-1/README.md

     * The class listens for incoming connections.
     * Upon getting a connection request, the server creates a connection socket for the client.
     * The server then authenticates the user by checking the username and password in the `users.txt` file.
-    * Upon successful authentication, the server launches a new thread to handle the client.
+    * Upon successful authentication, the server launches a new thread to handle the client (`client_handler`).
 It also updates the list of users and sockets.
-    * Each thread then listens to the incoming requests for clients and processes them accordingly.
+    * `client_handler`: Each thread then listens to the incoming requests for clients, identifies the type of request and calls the appropriate handler for the request.

 - **Handler Functions** : The server provides the following handler functions :
     * `handle_private_message` : This function handles the private message sent by the user.
         * The recipient of the message needs to be online at the time of sending the message.